vaclavsvejcar/svejcar-dev/content/drafts/2019-11-12-troubles-with-future.md

 ```

-And the `flatMap` method on _Future_ is executed __after__ the _Future's_ value is evaluated, this is also clearly stated in the method's _Scaladoc_:
+And the `flatMap` method on `Future` is executed __after__ its value is evaluated, this is also clearly stated in the method's _Scaladoc_:

 > Creates a new future by applying a function to the successful result of this future, and returns the result of the function as the new future.

-The workaround for this is to declare the _Futures_ before merging them together, like this:
+The workaround for this is to declare the `Future`s before merging them together, like this:

 ```scala
 val futureA = Future(longRunningJob1)